 North Park Wilson serves the areas of City Park, North Park, Richmond Heights and Woodlawn.
 Our current school population is 254 students.
-We are ideally located close to downtown, the picturesque river bank, beautiful parks, the University of Saskatchewan, the Mendel Art Gallery and Archibald Arena.
+We are ideally located close to downtown, the picturesque river bank, beautiful parks, the University of Saskatchewan, and Archibald Arena.
 Many of our daily activities take advantage of what our neighbourhood has to offer.

 Our school culture embraces diversity.
 Children in our building come from a wide range of cultural, ethnic and social backgrounds.
 With a focus on honoring differing perspectives and celebrating diversity, our students learn about empathy, tolerance and respect for the gifts each of us has to share.